bolt12/study-for-free/betterDTalC/README.md

 Just (Lit 1)
 ```

-If we experiment on the Free monadic constructio from DTalC:
+If we experiment on the Free monadic construction from DTalC:

 *NOTE:* The `Lit` data constructor now needs to have a second argument `a` to carry the
 rest of the computation!